ckcollab/ericcarmichael/content/Ignore herokuapp.com domain in nginx.md

 Tags: heroku, nginx, snippets

-I was having some trouble with duplicate content from my blog `ericcarmichael.com` being replicated on `myapp.herokuapp.com`.
+I was having some trouble with duplicate content from my blog `ericcarmichael.com` being replicated on `ericcarmichael.herokuapp.com`.

-I added this little bit to my [Pelican buildout fork](https://github.com/ckcollab/heroku-buildpack-pelican) and now requests directly to the `herokuapp.com` domain are denied by nginx!
+I added this little bit to my [Pelican buildout fork](https://github.com/ckcollab/heroku-buildpack-pelican) and now requests to `myapp.herokuapp.com` domain are denied by nginx!

     http {